fempire/women-tech-speakers-organizers/README.md

 - Languages besides English - List, Here
 - Explain what you'd like to get involved in.
 Keep it shorter than 3-4 sentences.
 ```

-## Code of Conduct

-If anyone is reported as malicious or making others feel uncomfortable, they may be removed from this list.
-To report, email `tracy@thisdot.co`.